yatatsu/AutoBundle/README.md

 - `Service`
 - `BroadcastReceiver`

-Or if target is subclass of `android.app.Fragment` or `android.support.v4.app.Fragment`,
+Or if target is subclass of `android.app.Fragment` or `androidx.fragment.app.Fragment`,

 builder can create fragment.